Article 1. The Society shall be called "The European Society for Cognitive Psychology".

 Article 9.
 The Committee of the Society shall consist of the President and the President-Elect, ex-officio, and five elected members, all seven persons being known as elected Committee members.
 All Committee members must be Full members of the Society.
 Normally, not more than two elected Committee members should have their primary affiliation in the same country.

 Article 10.
-The Editor of the journal is a co-opted member of the Committee.
-The Committee may co-opt up to two further members to deputise for Committee members who are unavailable, temporarily or permanently, or to assist the Committee with particular tasks.
+The Editor of the journal may or may not be elected Committee member at the time of her/his appointment.
+Upon appointment she/he becomes a member of the Committee.
+The Committee may also co-opt up to four further members to deputise for Committee members who are unavailable, temporarily or permanently, or to assist the Committee with particular tasks.
 Co-opted members must also be Full members of the Society.

 Article 14.
 The President's term of office is two years, after which he or she becomes ineligible for two years for election to the Committee, except as Editor.
 The President-Elect's term of office is two years, after which he or she becomes President.
 If the President-Elect is not available to become President, then the President may be elected in the same manner as other elected Committee members.
 The term of office of other elected Committee members is four years, after which they are eligible for election as President-Elect or President but are ineligible for immediate re-election as other elected Committee members.
 The Secretary and the Treasurer are appointed for two years, with eligibility for re-appointment for a maximal term duration of eight years.